Hark! The anti-Park masses will sing Saturday

 Park’s apologists have taken to the streets in recent weeks to demand the president to stay in office and the Constitutional Court strike down an impeachment motion passed earlier this month.
 Bickering between the two groups occurred sporadically in the past, but none escalated to physical fighting.

 The anti-Park rally organizers made clear they would continue their gatherings every Saturday until Park actually leaves office, which means they could go on until next spring.
-The Constitutional Court, which by law has 180 days to decide whether to remove Park, warned last week that the trial won't be as short as the public or opposition lawmakers hopes to be.
+The Constitutional Court, which by law has 180 days to decide whether to remove Park, warned last week that the trial won’t be as short as the public or opposition lawmakers hope it will be.

 A 10th anti-Park rally will be held on the last day of 2016, and organizers are promising a New Year’s Eve bell-ringing performance.